-Students who are on academic warning and fail to increase their cumulative GPA to a 2.0 or higher at the end of the semester will be placed on academic probation the following semester:
+1. Students who are on academic warning and fail to increase their cumulative GPA to a 2.0 or higher at the end of the semester, but make a semester GPA of a 2.0 or higher will be placed on academic probation and will be permitted to return to Victoria College the following semester.

-- 1. Students who are on academic warning and fail to increase their cumulative GPA to a 2.0 or higher at the end of the semester, but make a semester GPA of a 2.0 or higher will be placed on academic probation and will be permitted to return to Victoria College the following semester. - 2.
-Students who are on academic warning and fail to increase their cumulative and semester GPA to a 2.0 or higher will be placed on academic probation and will not be permitted to return to Victoria College until one long semester (fall or spring) has elapsed.
-Once the long semester is complete, the student's academic standing continues on academic probation and they can enroll in classes.
+2. Students who are on academic warning and fail to increase their cumulative and semester GPA to a 2.0 or higher will be placed on academic suspension and will not be permitted to return to Victoria College until one long semester (fall or spring) has elapsed.
+Once the long semester is complete, the student's academic standing reverts to academic probation and they can enroll in classes.